Procure to Pay: Everything You Need to Know

 Once the requisition is approved, the procurement or purchase department will select an appropriate vendor and create a purchase order in their P2P processing software.
 This order is then shared with all relevant stakeholders for final approval and dispatched to the supplier/vendor.

-After the vendor delivers the shipment, the procurement team will verify its contents and input the goods receipt to the P2P processing software.
-Once the verification process is complete, they will decide whether to approve or reject the goods receipt.
+After the vendor delivers the shipment, the procurement team will verify its contents and input the receipt of the goods to the P2P processing software.
+Once the verification process is complete, they will decide whether to approve or reject the receipt of the goods.

 6. Verify the invoice

-If the goods receipt is approved, the supplier will send an invoice to your accounts payable department.
-This invoice goes through a three-way matching with the purchase order and the goods receipt.
+If the receipt of the goods is approved, the supplier will send an invoice to your accounts payable department.
+This invoice goes through a three-way matching with the purchase order and the receipt of the goods.
 It will be approved if the items and corresponding values remain consistent across the board.
 If not, it will be rejected and sent back to the supplier with a note on the inaccuracies.

 7. Pay the vendor